Welcome to a little corner of the unknown!

 These are accounts of my personal experiences.
 In no way do I ever intend to speak over the experiences of anyone for whom my approaches to my fears aren’t feasible or just don’t work.
 In no way will I ever claim that this is even a coping method that should work for anyone other than me.
 All I hope to do is to share some of what I’ve learnt about my particular little anxious-introversion-creature, how to work with it and how not to be conquered by it – and maybe to help someone else find a way to be less frightened of putting one foot into an unknown of their own.

 I’m a geographically-impaired Londoner with two Classics degrees, five tea caddies, an intermittent writing habit and a full roster of knitting needles.
 When I’m not re-re-redrafting fantasy stories or making toy owls, I tend to be playing folk music somewhere questionable.
-Also:
+Also, in case I hadn’t already mentioned it enough times: